 Welcome to the Optimizing Swallowing and Eating for the Elderly (O-SEE) Lab

 Our work focuses on better understanding swallowing in context among healthy older adults and across various clinical populations.
-Swallowing impairments (dysphagia) result in profound biopsychosocial disability, impacting both the patients and their loved ones.
+Swallowing impairments (dysphagia) result in profound biopsychosocial disability, impacting both the individual and their loved ones.
 Thus, the shared mealtime provides a particularly potent opportunity to address the intricate relationships between social interaction and health-relevant symptoms and outcomes.
 By framing swallowing within the broader contexts of eating/mealtime and socialization processes, we aim to develop more holistic, ecologically valid approaches to managing swallowing- and eating-related impairments that can improve life expectancy and quality of life for individuals and their families.

 The O-SEE Lab is located at the University of Oregon and is directed by Samantha Shune, PhD, Assistant Professor of Communication Disorders and Sciences.